funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

-[] - share-url-box should be a general box for pop-up dialogs [] - scss for setting variables (like background-color = black, etc) []- create swap partition in localcache for stack in case one is working offline (prob thru service worker)
+[] - share-url-box should be a general box for pop-up dialogs [] - scss for setting variables (like background-color = black, etc) []- create swap partition in localcache for stack in case one is working offline (prob thru service worker) [] - if offline, periodically run heartbeats to server. on reconnect, flip offline, persist data.

 Cloud
 [] - vue apps should not need to be shipped from our backend.
 They should be shipped in something like S3